Identification cards for carers and guardians

 Approved carers will also need to show the child or young person's signed verification of a child in care card.

 Where to use the card

-You can show your card to show that you are a carer or guardian to:
+You can present your card to identify that you are a carer or guardian to: